-A big party for those who make great beer
+A big party designed for those who make great beer.

 Brewers from 65 breweries from around the world were joined by teams from 27 select local restaurants at the Paso Robles Event Center to serve their best at the ninth annual Firestone Walker Invitational Beer Festival on the first weekend of June.
 This year’s fest flew under the radar for many beer lovers as there was no public ticket sales announcement last winter.
 Everyone who purchased tickets for the postponed 2020 event had been automatically granted access to the 2022 edition.

 When the gates opened, some attendees rushed to line up for Garage Project from New Zealand, Russian River Brewing, Side Project and other fan favorites.
 When they determined that the strongest brew of the festival, produced via the classic Eisbock method, was from Cervecería Antares of Argentina, fans formed an extra-long line there as well.
 (Meanwhile, a small parade of American brewers and some others stopped by to admire an Antares Catharina Sour and a Session IPA).

 In fact, if you looked for them, you saw plenty of elegant beers under 6% ABV, and even some under 4%.
 Revolution Brewing, out of Chicago, brought “Where Eagles Rare: Barrel-aged English Mild,” which somehow kept the low ABV and the English Mild aroma but provided an exotic spirit barrel finish.
 Monkish, known as a Southern California haze mecca, was pouring Small Earth, a mixed culture table beer full of flavor but low in alcohol, alongside LXVE, a brilliantly clear six-month aged pale ale with Brett, which tasted like a devoted California homage to a specific monk-brewed beer.
 (Of course, there was much more crowd excitement over some intensely flavored imperial stouts that many Monkish fans were looking for).